amfaller/RiceRevolution/README.md

 1. In your terminal, run the command `python3 server.py`
 2. Navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

+## Demo
+A demo video is available here: [https://youtu.be/igVsP47BU7c](https://youtu.be/igVsP47BU7c)

 ## Tech Stack

 This website was implemented using the following technologies: